Restream/reindexer/replication.md

 Right after role switch node begins initial leader sync.
 During initial sync leader collects the latest data from at least N/2 other nodes.
 It can not replicate any data while initial sync is not completed.

-When initial sync is done, leader start to synchronize followers.
+When initial sync is done, the leader starts to synchronize followers.
 Same as for asynchronous replication there are 3 different mechanics for data synchronization: force sync, WAL sync and online updates.
-Leader continues to replicate data, while it won't receive request for manual re-elections or error in consensus.
-In both of this situations node will initiate new elections term.
+The leader continues to replicate data until it receives a request for manual re-elections or an error in consensus.
+In both of these situations, the node will initiate a new election term.

 ### Guarantees